stdevel/katprep/README.md

 ## How does this work?

-katprep uses Puppet host parameters to assign additional meta information to systems managed with Foreman/Katello or Red Hat Satellite such as:
+katprep uses Puppet host parameters to assign additional meta information to systems managed with Foreman/Katello or Uyuni such as:

 - monitoring/virtualization system managing the host
 - differing object names within those systems